PyO3/rust-numpy/README.md

 By default, python version is automatically by execute `python`.

-If you need to use python version, please add a feature flag like
+You cal also specify python version manually, by adding a feature flag like

 ``` toml
 [dependencies.numpy]